FlorianTh2/Hangfire-PW/README.md

-# Hangfire-PW
+# Hangfire-Background-Processing-Workshop
-Project to implement background processing, mostly individual jobs, using Hangfire.
+Hangfire-Background-Processing-Workshop: Introduction on how to implement background processing, mostly individual jobs, using Hangfire.